rowan/dotfiles/macOS.md

 Then... (optional)

-- Select 'Screen Sharing' from the menu
+- Select "Screen Sharing" from the menu

 3. Run the `dotfiles` install + update

 See [README.md]

+4. Check iCloud settings

+- System Settings > AppleID > iCloud
+- Under "Apps using iCloud" ...
+- Confirm Photos, Contact, Calendars, Reminders and Find My Mac are all turned on

-4. Setup 1Password
+5. Setup 1Password

 - Open 1Password app
 - Choose the correct Hoku Group account and enter master password
 - Follow instructions to install Safari browser extension
 - Settings > Security, to add Touch ID unlock

-5. Setup Dropbox
+6. Setup Dropbox

 - Open Dropbox app
 - Click the "Turn On Accessibility" button on the pop-up window